mckennapsean/dissertation/content/03-framework.md

 activities of a framework.

+![
+  For conducting the design activity framework in real-world visualization projects, we have synthesized two basic movement ordering principles to the design activity.
+The first principle is that moving forward must only move to the adjacent activity (backwards movement is unrestricted), and the second principle is that activities may be conducted in parallel or in a hierarchical fashion based on the design team's focus and division of work.
+This supports flexible, iterative, and multilinear design across each of the different activities.
+](figures/daf/activity-timeline.pdf){#fig:order width="100%"}

 We identified two basic principles for the design activity framework when it comes to the flow of the visualization design process.
 First, the activities are ordered when moving forward: _understand_, _ideate_, _make_, _deploy_.
 A project